josina1234/docs/raspberry_pi_4b_setup/ros_installation.rst

 ROS Installation
 ################

 In general you can follow the official instruction in the `ROS wiki <http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Melodic%20on%20the%20Raspberry%20Pi>`_ to install ROS under Raspbian Buster on the Raspberry Pi.
-But the following instructions will use :code:`catkin` instead of :code:`catkin_make` or :code:`catkin_make_isolated`.
+But the following instructions will use :code:`catkin tools` instead of :code:`catkin_make` or :code:`catkin_make_isolated`.

 Workspace Concept
 =================